daddydrac/bandit-box/README.md

 * Python 3.6.7 (Stable & Secure)
 * Only Tesla Pascal and Turing GPU Architecture are supported
 * NLP capability added with pytesseract and textract
+* Just to get you going, there are working examples of different types of policy gradient networks located in:
+       1. ` /apps/policy-gradient-reinforcement-agent/ `
+       2. ` /apps/contextual-policy-gradient/ `
+       3. ` /apps/policy-network/ `
+       4. ` /apps/simple-policy/ `

 -------------------------------------------------------------